Large-scale Environmental Data Science with ExaGeoStatR: Simulation Studies

-The above example has been executed using three different sample sizes, 16 different numbers of cores, and four different tile sizes to assess the parallel execution performance of \pkg{ExaGeoStatR}.
-We visualize the results by using the \code{ggplot} function in \pkg{ggplot2} \citep{Wickham:2016aa} as shown in Figure~\ref{fig:cores}.

-Figure \ref{fig:cores} shows the computational time for the estimation process using a different number of cores up to 16 cores.
-The y-axis shows the total computation time per iteration in seconds while the x-axis represents the number of cores.
-The three sub-figures show the performance with different $n$ values, 400, 900, and 1600.
-Different curves represent different tile size which impacts the performance on different hardware architectures.
-The figure shows that on our Intel Sandy Bridge machine the best-selected tile size is 100.
-We recommend trying different tile sizes to get the best performance out of the \pkg{ExaGeoStatR} package.
+The above example has been executed using three different sample sizes, 16 different numbers of cores, and four different tile sizes to assess the parallel execution performance of \exageostatr.
+We visualize the results by using the {\em ggplot} function in {\em ggplot2} \citep{Wickham:2016aa} as shown in Figure~\ref{fig:cores}.
+The figure shows the computational time for the estimation process using a different number of cores up to 16 cores.
+The y-axis shows the total computation time per iteration in seconds, while the x-axis represents the number of cores.
+The three sub-figures show the performance with different $n$ values: 400, 900, and 1600.
+Different curves represent different tile sizes which impact the performance of different hardware architectures.
+The figure shows that on our Intel Sandy Bridge machine, the best-selected tile size is 100.
+Tiling helps parallel execution to achieve the highest performance by increasing the reuse of data already loaded from the main memory (RAM) to the processor cache and reducing the data movements from RAM to cache.
+So, obtaining the best tile size depends on the processor cache size.
+Moving a complete tile from RAM to cache should increase the computation efficiency of the underlying algorithm.
+However, small tiles can also impact performance by satisfying better load balancing between the running processes, making determining the best tile size tricky.
+The simplest way to obtain the best tile size is to tune it on new hardware architectures before running large problems.
+We recommend trying different tile sizes to get the best performance from the \exageostatr package.